And we welcome you from deep in the heart of Texas today.

 He's walking across America.

-1800-282-2882, broadcasting across America.
+1-800-282-2882, broadcasting across America.

 This is the EIB network.

-And that legacy placed uh into the hands of a man who stands on Buckley's shoulders, and that's Rush Limbaugh.
+And that legacy placed into the hands of a man who stands on Buckley's shoulders, and that's Rush Limbaugh.

-And and people like him.
+And people like him.

-And darn fun to do.
+Shows like this are balance and darn fun to do.

-So thanks everybody.
+So thanks, everybody.

 I'm Mark Davis.